-This issue reflected the ’ concerns about the partial nature of all quantitative data and the need to not overemphasize its value.
-Unless this partial effect is understood and acknowledged it could lead to false actions by a and to a demotivational effect on the learner.
+This issue reflected the students’ concerns about the partial nature of all quantitative data and the need to not overemphasize its value.
+Unless this partial effect is understood and acknowledged it could lead to false actions by a teacher and to a demotivational effect on the learner.
 Being the subject of too much data capture and surveillance was another potential concern raised; reflection is key aspect of learning and sufficient time outside of a zone in which all activity was quantified was also deemed necessary and healthy for learning.

-The also viewed dashboards as potentially valuable for their students with 86.4% agreeing that the ability of dashboards to visualise information could be beneficial for their students.
-Comments by different supported this viewpoint:
+The practitioners in the study also viewed dashboards as potentially valuable for their students, with 86.4% agreeing that the ability of dashboards to visualise information could be beneficial for their students.
+Comments by six different practitioners supported this viewpoint:

 “I would be able to target specific students with additional support.”